PSYCH 708A/B : Clinical Neuropsychology

 |Assessment Type||Learning Outcome Addressed|

-During Semester 2, in a typical teaching week there will be 2 hours of contact per week (lectures, seminars,, case study discussions), leaving 126 hours across the whole semester for independent study (reading and thinking about the content and case studies, work on case studies and the assignment and exam preparation).
+During Semester 2, in a typical teaching week there will be 2 hours of contact per week (lectures, seminars, case study discussions), leaving 96 hours across the whole semester for coursework and independent study (reading and thinking about the content and case studies, work on case studies and the assignment and exam preparation).

 Course materials are made available in a learning and collaboration tool called Canvas which also includes reading lists and lecture recordings (where available).